-4. Click "Apply Changes" to finish.
-Encryption in the Router is now set.
+Click "Apply Changes" to finish.
+Encryption in the Wireless Router is now set.
 Each of your computers on your wireless network will now need to be configured with the same security settings.

-WARNING: If you are configuring the Router from a computer with a wireless client, you will need to ensure that security is turned on for this wireless client.
+WARNING: If you are configuring the Wireless Router or Access Point from a computer with a wireless client, you will need to ensure that security is turned on for this wireless client.
 If this is not done, you will lose your wireless connection.

-Note to Mac Users: Original Apple AirPort products support 64-bit encryption only.
-Apple AirPort 2 products can support 64-bit or 128-bit encryption.
+Note to Mac users: Original Apple AirPort products support 64-bit encryption only.
+Apple AirPort 2 products can support 64-bit or 128bit encryption.
 Please check your Apple AirPort product to see which version you are using.
 If you cannot configure your network with 128-bit encryption, try 64-bit encryption.